swapnil-gawali/Android-Study-Material/Activity.md

 ### Intents:

-Intents is intention to perform an action like start/launch Activity, start a Service, deliver broadcasts etc.
+Intents are intention to perform an action like start/launch Activity, start a Service, deliver broadcasts etc.

 <br />